code-with-abdullah/100-days-of-code-2021/code/Day026-DatabaseMySQL/README.md

-# This is my twenty-second day in the #100DaysOfCode challenge
+# This is my twenty-sixth day in the #100DaysOfCode challenge

 ## Technologies used
  * Node JS